 If you're convicted of a first or second offense, in addition to the mandatory minimums, you could also be ordered to participate in a batterers' treatment program.

 Have you been arrested for domestic abuse assault in Iowa City?
-Call Keegan, Tindal & Mason at (319) 499-5524 or contact us online.
+Call Keegan, Tindal & Jaeger at (319) 499-5524 or contact us online.
 We will fight to protect your rights and freedoms.